Best Value Faucets

 Delta's customer service and warranty support is second only to which has the customer service organization that is the model to which others aspire but rarely reach.

-For the price, there is not another faucet in the world that can touch a Delta, even one made in China.
+For the price, there is no other faucet in the world that can touch a Delta faucet (even one made in China).

-Introduced to the U.S. in 2000, is a name under which Globe Union Industrial Corp. has grown a major brand identity in the U.S. It is the most actively promoted of the many faucet, fixture, and accessory brands owned by the gigantic Asian company controlled by the Ou-yang Ming family of Taichung, Taiwan.
+Introduced to the U.S. in 2000, is a name under which Globe Union Industrial Corp. has grown a major brand identity in the U.S. It is the most actively promoted of the many faucet, fixture, and accessory brands owned by the gigantic Asian manufacturer.

 Globe Union is the dominant faucet manufacturer in Asia under its GOBO brand.
-Its faucets are made primarily in mainland Chinese factories by its subsidiary Shenzhen Globe Union Industrial Corp. (with a small bow to Canada for some automatic faucets).
+The company is chartered in Taiwan but manufactures in mainland Chinese factories through a subsidiary: Shenzhen Globe Union Industrial Corp.

 The company is a full-line manufacturer.
-Like the Masco line of Peerless-Delta-Brizo faucets, Globe Union's products range widely in quality, an effect of making products at every price point.
+Like the Masco line of Peerless-Delta-Brizo faucets, Globe Union makes products sold at every price point.
+Danze is its mid-priced faucet line.

-As a whole, the Danze line is well made.
-Many of the faucets are very stylish, and while Globe Union in the past mostly copied existing European and American designs, the company has recently begun introducing its own styles based on European models.
+As a whole, the Danze line is well-made.
+Many of the faucets are very stylish, and while Globe Union in the past mostly copied existing European and American designs, the company has recently begun introducing in-house-designed original styles based on European models.
 They are good, some are even excellent.

 Danze has been a marketing success, having grown to impressive proportions since 2000 with hundreds of brick-and-mortar retailers and a strong internet presence.